aksommerville/vexularg/README.md

 - [ ] Final maps.
 - [ ] Final timing.
 First pick a duration based on the map.
 Must be difficult but possible to collect all the things.
 Then tune Moon Song to fit.
 - - In the test map with a 2:00 limit, I can only get 7/8 items, and that's a stretch.
+- - ...actually, can get all 8.
+But again, a stretch.
 - [ ] Parallax background.
 Rain and clouds and such, that you see thru windows.
 Entirely decorative.
 - [ ] Music.
 - [ ] Sound effects. ...defer until the weekend, so I can have the MIDI rig on hand.